 I knew during my first pregnancy that I wanted to breastfeed.
 I did as much reading as I could, attended a local breastfeeding mom’s support group, purchased a pump, and sat back and waited for baby.
 But when she finally came, the milk did not.
-The hospital lactation consultant was in the room with me the very first time I attempted to nurse.
 I had no issues with holding or positioning her, it all felt very natural.
 She would even eagerly latch right away, but after about a day she would begin to unlatch and fuss.
 When she quickly began losing weight and I wasn’t able to extract even a drop of colostrum or breast milk, it soon became clear that she wasn’t getting enough to eat.
-I just wanted my baby to eat and be healthy so I didn’t hesitate when the nurse brought me a newborn nurser and disposable nipple.
-I fed my baby that bottle of formula and honestly was very happy and relieved to see her finally appear filled and content.
+I just wanted my baby to eat and be healthy so I didn’t hesitate when the nurse brought in a bottle of formula.
+I fed that bottle to my baby and honestly, I was very happy and relieved to finally see her filled and content.
 She received several more bottles throughout the course of the hospital stay.
-The LC advised me not to worry and that once my milk came in, I would be able to switch back to breastfeeding.
+The lactation consultant advised me not to worry and that once my milk came in, I would be able to switch back to breastfeeding.
 But Baby Girl had other plans.

-She had no problems with the transition as using the nipple shield on me made her think she was on a bottle anyway.
+When it was time to go back to work, she had no problems with the transition to a bottle as using the nipple shield on me made her think she was on a bottle anyway.
 She had her bottles at daycare and nursed with the nipple shield while at home.
 My workplace was pretty supportive of nursing moms even before the Affordable Care Act protections came about a few years ago.
-There were several dedicated mother’s rooms but, not knowing any better, I simply didn’t use them enough.
-In trying to keep up with my workload, I barely escaped once a day to go pump and it just wasn’t enough to keep up my supply.
+There were several dedicated mother’s rooms but, in not knowing any better, I simply didn’t use them enough.
+In trying to keep up with my workload, I would barely escape at best once a day to go pump and it just simply wasn’t enough to keep up my supply.
 My freezer stock was diminishing quickly and so I started supplementing with formula.
 First it was a half ounce of formula per bottle, then one ounce, then two ounces.
 Gradually there was more formula than breast milk in each bottle, until the day there was no breast milk at all.
 I had quickly dried up without even trying.
 We had gotten through 6 months of breastfeeding, and then we were done.
 She drank formula from that moment on until her 1st birthday.
 And while a part of me was sad the journey had ended, at the end of the day, she was fed and she was nourished.
 Life went on.

-I was never able to store as big of an excess as before, and what was stored disappeared quickly once I returned to work at 3 months.
-At 6 months, my freezer supply was already gone.
-His next day’s meals are only what I’m able to pump the day prior, which means that when I experienced the usual decrease in supply during my cycle in month 7, I no longer had a freezer stash to pull from to make up the difference.
+I was never able to store as big of a freezer excess this time around as I was with my other two, and what was stored disappeared quickly once I returned to work at 3 months.
+Even with constant pumping breaks while at work, at just 6 months, my freezer supply was already gone.
+Now, his next day’s meals are only what I’m able to pump the day prior, which means that when I experienced the usual decrease in supply during my cycle when Baby was 7 months old, I no longer had a freezer stash to pull from in order to make up the difference.
 And so first the first time I had to open formula for the additional two ounces needed to top off his bottles.
-I had to do this three days in a row before my supply bounced back, and have had to do it the same time every month since.
-I was very upset about it at first, but the Husband talked me down from the ledge, helping me get a grip on the reality that it really wasn’t that big of a deal.
-It was two whole ounces of formula over the course of an entire day.
-Everything else was all breast milk.
-And even if one day the ratios were to tip where it was mostly formula and just an ounce or two of breast milk, well, that’s still an ounce or two of breast milk he’s getting!
+I had to do this three days in a row before my supply bounced back, and have had to do the same thing during every cycle of every month since.
+At first it would upset me greatly but the Husband talked me down from the ledge, helping me get a grip on reality.
+That reality being that it is only two whole ounces of formula over the course of an entire day.
+Everything else is all breast milk.
+And even if one day the ratios are to tip where it is mostly formula and just an ounce or two of breast milk, well, that’s still an ounce or two of breast milk he’s getting!
 It still matters!
-Even if tomorrow it were none, every ounce I’ve given him until now still matters.
+And furthermore, even if tomorrow it were none, every ounce I’ve given him until now still matters.
 He is happy.
 He is healthy.
 He is fed.
 Period, end of story.

-I get it, and I’ve tried to relax over it and not stress, but I’m still not quite ready for it to end.
+I get it, and I’ve tried to relax over it and not stress, but I guess the issue is that I’m still just not quite ready for it all to end.
 I’m fighting with everything I’ve got in me to hold steady as much as I can.
-So of course this is the baby that is already showing signs of slowing down.
-He doesn’t want to nurse as much during the day, staying only a few minutes before demanding to get down and finish playing and exploring.
-And while I always first offer the breast, he is much more interested in the food that we are eating instead.
-He does still love to nurse at night though, but because he’s not doing it as much during the day, his nighttime feedings have increased.
+And so of course this is the baby that is already showing signs of slowing down.
+He doesn’t want to nurse as much during the day, staying on only a few minutes before demanding to get down and finish playing and exploring.
+And while I always first offer the breast, he is now much more interested in the food that we are eating instead.
+He does still love to nurse at night, but now that he is not doing it as much during the day, his nighttime feedings have now increased.
 He is waking much more frequently through the night, as much as every two hours to nurse.
-I have been exhausted lately because of this but I’m determined to see this through as far as we are able to go.
+Needless to say, this leaves me exhausted.
+But still… I’m determined to see this through as far as we are able to go.
 We are almost at the one year mark and I am hoping to make it at least until then.
 At that time I may make the decision to at least stop pumping.
-It has just been way too stressful an endeavor this time around and I would really like to get back to this being an enjoyable experience.
-I think I would get that by letting him move on fully to the table food that he clearly wants at daycare and during the day, and then just simply nursing him on demand at home when he wants it.
-If it is working for him then the hope is to let him nurse until he’s ready to completely stop.
+It’s really only the pumping part that has just been way too stressful of an endeavor this time around and I would really like to get back to this being an enjoyable experience.
+I think I would get that by letting him move on fully to the table food that he clearly wants at daycare and during the day, and then just simply nurse him on demand while.
+If this works for him then the hope is to let him nurse until whenever it is that he is ready to completely stop.
 We will see where these next few weeks lead us…